What is the ASP drug pricing model?

 Many issues around what prices should be and what insurance providers should cover have since ensued, especially as it pertains to government healthcare programs.

-The Department of Health and Human Services (HHS) reimburses providers for drugs covered under Medicare Part B (administered by physicians) based on a formula set at 106% of what’s called the Average Sales Price (ASP).
+The Department of Health and Human Services (HHS) reimburses providers under the Medicare Part B drug policy (administered by physicians) based on a formula set at 106% of what’s called the Average Sales Price (ASP).
 ASP is “a manufacturer’s average price to all purchasers, net of discounts, rebates, chargebacks and credits for drugs.”

-The "6% more than ASP" is an add-on payment to cover expenses providers need to cover since they are administering these drugs in-office, such as purchasing variability, shipping fees, administration, patient monitoring/education and storage/handling.
+The "6% more than ASP" is an add-on payment to cover expenses providers need to cover since they are administering these drugs in-office.
+In addition to the actual drug product, this is intended to cover purchasing variability, shipping fees, administration, patient monitoring/education and medication storage/handling.

-Due to a known error revolving around "prompt-pay" discounts provided to distributors, reimbursement looks more like ASP+2.3% instead of 6% or even 4.3%.
+Due to a known error revolving around "prompt-pay" discounts provided to distributors, the benchmark is lower than it appears on paper.
+Drug cost reimbursement looks more like ASP+2.3% instead of 6% or even 4.3%.

-Before ASP's existence, Medicare Part B used average wholesale price (AWP), in which providers were reimbursed at 95% of the AWP.
-As the manufacturer's list price, AWP did not align with market-based transaction price or discounts.
+Before ASP's existence, Medicare Part B used average wholesale price (AWP), in which payers reimbursed providers at 95% of the AWP.
+As the average manufacturer price, AWP did not align with market-based transaction price or discounts.
 In 2005, ASP was born.

 Even with the sequestration order, data has suggested that ASP has "lowered drug prices, reduced variation around drug pricing, limited year-over-year price increases, reduced chemotherapy treatment within 14 days of death and discouraged the use of higher-priced drugs."